 What is the Soil Health Partnership?

-The Soil Health Partnership (SHP) is a farmer-led initiative that fosters transformation in agriculture through improved soil health, benefiting both farmer profitability and the environment.
+The Soil Health Partnership (SHP) is a farmer-led initiative that partners with farmers to explore the economic and environmental benefits and risks of soil health practices..
 The SHP uses science and data to work alongside farmers in adopting practical agricultural practices that improve the economic and environmental sustainability of the farm.
-Administered by the National Corn Growers Association (NCGA), the partnership has more than 220 working farms enrolled in 15 states and one Canadian province.
+Administered by the National Corn Growers Association (NCGA), the partnership has more than 200 working farms enrolled in 16 states..
 The SHP brings together broad and diverse partners to work towards common goals across the public, private and NGO sectors.

 Our work has been featured in the The New York Times and many other media outlets.
 Please reference those media highlights, our website, and SHP hosted communication channels to find out more.